From Data to Predictive Control: A Framework for Stochastic Linear Systems with Output Measurements: Predictive Control

 To provide a computationally tractable approach, we examine the affine output-feedback control strategy

 where $\nu_t$ is the optimized input in the MPC problem and $A_\mathrm{c}$, $K$, and $L$ correspond to the robust controller designed in Section~\ref{sec:lqg}.
+The parametrization in eq.~\eqref{eq:mpc_control_law} is chosen to optimize inputs $\nu_t$ for enforcing chance constraints while preserving the stability properties of the robust controller designed in Section~\ref{sec:lqg}.
 Similar to \eqref{eq:closed_loop_lfr}, incorporating the established feedback policy yields the closed loop dynamics:

 where: